aws-samples/serverless-patterns/apigw-dynamodb-tenantid-cdk/README.md

-# Amazon API Gateway with AWS Lambda Authorizer and DynamoDB for API Key Authentication
+# Amazon API Gateway with Cognito, Lambda Authorizer, and DynamoDB for Tenant API Key Authentication

-This pattern demonstrates how to implement a secure API key-based authorization system using Amazon API Gateway, AWS Lambda Authorizer, and Amazon DynamoDB.
-A DynamoDB table stores the mapping between tenant IDs and API keys.
-The Lambda authorizer validates the tenant ID from the request header, retrieves the corresponding API key from DynamoDB, and returns a policy document enabling API Gateway access.
+This pattern demonstrates how to implement a secure tenant-based API key authorization system using Amazon Cognito, Amazon API Gateway, AWS Lambda Authorizer, and Amazon DynamoDB.
+Cognito authenticates users and issues JWTs containing a custom `tenantId` claim.
+The Lambda authorizer extracts the tenant ID from the JWT, looks up the corresponding API key in DynamoDB, and returns a policy document enabling API Gateway access.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-dynamodb-apikey-cdk](https://serverlessland.com/patterns/apigw-dynamodb-apikey-cdk)